moon23k/LoHi/README.md

-## Summarization Pooling Or Sparse?
+## Summarization Studies with Hierarchical and Flat Architectures

-Most current NLP models, including BERT and GPT, are based on Transformers Architecture.
-The core idea of Transformer is attention mechanism, which has a quadratic complexity, so there is a limit to dealing with long sentences.
-To solve this, **Pooling** the representation of each sentence through a hierarchical encoder or **Sparse Attention** are usually utilized.
-This repo compares two methods in detail.
+**Text Summarization Task** takes long Text Sequences as inputs and returns Summarized output sequences.
+However, the Transformer structure inevitably requires a quadratic computational cost in proportion to the length of the sentence it handles.

 <br>